10 Mistakes in Website Design

 Short paragraphs: Break up long blocks of text.
 Use subheadings, lists (like this one), and bold text to highlight key points.

-8. Hiding key information (Pricing, Delivery, Contact)
+8. Hiding key information (Prices, Shipping, Contact)

 Solution: